Psychometric Tests: Everything You Need to Know

 • Different types of personality tests

-The basic principle is to use tests and objective data to determine whether someone will succeed in a role before hiring them or work well with others.
+The basic principle is to use tests and objective data to determine whether someone will succeed in a role before hiring them.
 They aim to identify the extent to which candidates’ personality or cognitive abilities match those required to perform the role or fit with the team.

-They’re important because there is a lot at stake if hiring goes wrong.
-According to a recent study of 20,000 new hires across 6,000 different companies, 49% of hires fail in the first 18 months, and a failed hire can cost anywhere between 30-200% of a first-year salary.
+They’re important because there is much at stake if hiring goes wrong.
+According to a recent study of 20,000 new hires across 6,000 different companies, 49% fail in the first 18 months, and a failed hire can cost anywhere between 30-300% of a first-year salary.
 When you include the training costs and lost productivity time, the importance of getting it right is evident.

 Even the most experienced recruiters aren’t perfect at judging a candidate’s suitability for a role or fit with the team.
-The traditional assessment methods of submitting a CV and being interviewed, or being referred into the business have a whole heap of inherent biases.
+The traditional assessment methods of submitting a CV and being interviewed or being referred to the business have a whole heap of inherent biases.
 These biases are more prevalent when we hire or manage people on intuition alone.
-Having objective data helps us make more informed and usually more accurate decisions which have a positive impact on the following problems:
+Having objective data helps us make more informed and usually more accurate decisions, which has a positive impact on the following problems:

 They fundamentally break down into two key aspects: Aptitude/Competency tests and Personality Tests.